 Spend five rich days with colleagues from around the country at an informative and restorative institute created to give you the opportunity to deepen your understanding of Education for Sustainability.
 This week is part conference, part workshop, part retreat.

 Designed to be dynamic and democratic, the Institute offers teachers the time and space to develop projects of personal interest while providing opportunities to learn from colleagues and other leaders in field of Education for Sustainability.
 Interactive sessions will feature a blend of individual work time, peer-to-peer feedback, resource sharing, hands-on learning experiences, and large and small group discussions.
 Our overall goal is to ensure participants have the opportunity to develop connections between curriculum and community, work and dialogue together, and reflect in an inspiring setting that models sustainability and systems-thinking.

 The agenda for the Summer Institute varies from year to year in order to provide a unique experience for participants.
 We design the agenda to align with your specific learning goals and teaching contexts.

-The 2019 Summer Institute will use the lens of sustainability to focus on local, regional and global food systems.
+The 2020 Summer Institute will use the lens of sustainability to focus on health and the environment.
 Topics might include: